Skip to content

 launchctl load ~/Library/LaunchAgents/com.sanctum.signal-health.plist

-All health check results are appended to ~/.sanctum/logs/signal-health.log.
+Health check results append to ~/.sanctum/logs/signal-health.log.
 LaunchAgent stdout/stderr go to ~/.sanctum/logs/signal-health-stdout.log and signal-health-stderr.log.